MITLibraries/solenoid/docs/README.md

 The python-social-auth pipeline (see `solenoid.userauth.backends`) first confirms with the MIT OAuth server that the user has a kerb; it then checks their MIT email against a whitelist defined in `settings.SOCIAL_AUTH_WHITELISTED_EMAILS`.

 __Only people on this whitelist will be allowed to log in.__ If the desired access list changes, edit this settings variable.

+Change `settings.WHITELIST` if you'd like to alter the set of people allowed to log in.

 ### Configuring your MIT OAuth provider
 Register an OAuth client at https://oidc.mit.edu with the following parameters: